Catholic hamartiology: Christians are free from all authority

 Messalians believe that Christians can do whatever they want.

 Divine grace unnecessary for choosing good over evil

 Pelagianism is the belief that humans can choose good over evil without divine grace.

 Imperfect contrition is ineffective

 Jansenism is the belief that imperfect contrition is insufficient for a Christian receiving the Eucharist.

 Unofficial teachings

-Good deeds excuse/forgive evil deeds

-It is sometimes believed that one doing good deeds can excuse one's evil deeds, that doing good deeds will merit one forgiveness of evil deeds, or that one can go to heaven if one's good deeds outweigh one's evil deeds.

 Damnation of Judas Iscariot

 It is commonly believed that Judas Iscariot, who betrayed Jesus before repenting of betrayal and committing suicide, is in hell, since the Bible calls him a "son of perdition."
 Regarding Judas' suicide, Pope Benedict XVI taught that "it is not up to us to judge his gesture, substituting ourselves for the infinitely merciful and just God."

 Seven capital virtues

 The seven capital virtues are virtues that are said to oppose the seven capital vices.
 They include: humility, charity, kindness, patience, chastity, temperance, and diligence.